How to grow basil indoors? Growing basil plants is one of my favorite hobbies.

 Hedge your Bets: Tips for Success on Growing Basil Indoors

-You can harvest the seed from the flowers or us last spring’s seed packet.
+You can harvest basil seeds from the flowers or use last spring’s seed packet.
 This gets a few plants started just in case you caught your plant too late in the season.

 This strategy is handy to get a head start on the seedlings you hope to plant outside when the weather warms.

 When that time comes, you just have to remember to acclimate your plants to the outdoor weather conditions.
 In early spring, it’s advisable to bring your plants indoors at night to guard against unexpected weather.
-They will not be happy if your area experiences the onset of hail or other seemingly spontaneous instances of basil damaging weather.
+They will not be happy if your area experiences the onset of hail or other seemingly spontaneous instances of basil plants damaging weather.

-Good Warm Soil Composition equals Great Taste
+Good Warm Soil Composition Equals Great Taste

-Basil, chives and parsley are great to have on hand when cooking.
+Basil plants, chives and parsley are great to have on hand when cooking.

 Compost can hold onto water like a sponge.
-Sand definitely has its place in soil composition and will help to correct the drainage if you went a little crazy with the good black stuff.
+Sand definitely has its place in soil composition and will help to correct the drainage if you went a little crazy with the fertilizer.
 Strong root systems are made because a plant’s roots are seeking water not just drowning in it.
 Water once or twice a week and you are all set.

 When growing basil indoors, it is important to remember that soil temperature is critical.
 According to West Coast Seeds the soil temperature must be 70°F for your seeds to germinate and you can expect to see basil sprouts in no time.
 I recommend using a seed heating pad for this scenario.
 Your basil will appreciate it!